MARTINrichard05/RyzenTuningUtility/readme.md

 It is not made to overclock the cpu or anything like that, just to change some common setting to get desired performance and noise (fan)

-You can join my discord to get all the latest news https://discord.gg/vHnM2vt5hu

 ## install
 until 3.5 release, clone the latest source for critical fixes.